 What are ingrown toenails?

-In–growing toe nails are very common and are managed by your Podiatrist at South West Podiatry clinic by appropriately cutting and shaping the nail.
+In–growing toe nails are very common and are managed by your Podiatrist at South West Podiatry by appropriately cutting and shaping the nail.
 Commonly you may experience pain in the big toe nail, pus can develop or bleeding occurs.
 If the problem persists, a portion of the nail can be removed permanently with a minor procedure.

 Signs and Symptoms of in-growing toe nails: